-The driver is the most electrifying club in the bag, not only because it hits the ball farther than the other clubs, but also because watching the golf ball in flight is more gratifying and thrilling than most other things in sport.
+The driver is the most electrifying club in the bag, not only because it hits the ball farther than the other clubs but also because watching the golf ball in flight is more gratifying and thrilling than most other things in the sport.

 Golf Irons are used for shorter shots than woods, usually shots from the fairway or rough, approaching the greens.
 Irons are the most versatile clubs in the bag, allowing advanced players to hit a variety of different shots with the same club.

 Irons usually range from numbers 1 to 9, with lower numbered irons having lower lofts.
 The higher the loft, the closer to the green they should be used.